When you use your toilet, shower, washing machine or dishwasher, wastewater leaves your home through pipes that connect to the city sewer system.

 Get Food and Drug Administration guidance on disposing of unwanted medications.

-Get information about drug take-back programs approved by the U.S. Drug Enforcement Administration.
+Get information about drug take-back programs approved by the U.S. Drug Enforcement Administration and find a Drug Take Back site near you.

 Fats, Oils and Grease (FOG)